All Episodes

 Yes.

-How come that partisanship is so new?
+How come partisanship is so new?

 They didn't know this before.

-When they owned the media, conservatives were impugned, laughed at, thought to be a small minority of people back back in 64, Goldwater losing in a landslide.
+When they owned the media, conservatives were impugned, laughed at, thought to be a small minority of people back in 64, Goldwater losing in a landslide.

-I I think I think they're just shell-shocked.
+I think they're just shell-shocked.

-So they come up with these easy to feel good about explanations.
+So they come up with these easy-to-feel good about explanations.

 Oh, it's some madman on the radio.

-Oh, it's some right winger in the White House that stole an election with the Supreme Court.
+Oh, it's some right-winger in the White House that stole an election with the Supreme Court.

 Oh, it's this.